mce777/tsbasic/README.md

 ###A simple TypeScript starter project
 TypeScript is a dependency (see package.json) and not installed globally.
+Therefore, a module bundler is required.

 From the command line, run: